vishalmishraa/algoearth/README.md

         #this will start the web app and boilerplate-generator
     ```

-## Deploy Judge0 on Kubernetes (Recommended: DigitalOcean's K8s)
+## Deployment using kubernetes (Recommended: Digital Ocean K8s)

-## Requirements
+### -  Requirements
-1. `kubectl`
-2. `helm`
-3. Kubeconfig setup

-## Steps to mount Problems TestCases to  Judge0

-### 1. Create a Kubernetes Cluster

-Follow the instructions to create a Kubernetes cluster on DigitalOcean.
+ - `kubectl` : Install kubectl to interact with the Kubernetes cluster.
+ - `helm` : Install helm to manage the Kubernetes applications.
+ - Generate a DigitalOcean k8s cluster and get the kubeconfig file to interact with the cluster.

+###  **Cluster configuration**

-### 2. Change cgroup Version to v1
+`Change cgroup Version to v1 in all nodes (can be done efficiently using Ansible)`

 Judge0 requires cgroup v1 to run.
 By default, the cluster uses cgroup v2.
 Follow these steps to change it: